-- 8. Impose license fees, sanctions, fines, and conditions established by the Tribal Council, and renew licenses; deny, suspend or revoke licenses; and issue temporary or conditional licenses as appropriate under the provisions of this Gaming Act, IGRA, or an applicable Gaming compact. - 9.
-Investigate and report violations and compliance failures as required under this Gaming Act, IGRA, or an applicable Gaming Compact. - 10.
+- 8. Impose license fees, sanctions, fines, and conditions established by the Tribal Council, and renew licenses; deny, suspend or revoke licenses; and issue temporary or conditional licenses as appropriate under the provisions of this Gaming Act, IGRA, or an applicable Gaming compact. - Investigate and report violations and compliance failures as required under this Gaming Act, IGRA, or an applicable Gaming Compact. - 10.
 Investigate and assure compliance with any requirements for tribal ownership, management, and control of the gaming facility and gaming operation, as set forth in tribal or federal law or an applicable Gaming Compact. - 11.
 Investigate and assure compliance with age restrictions for patrons including provisions prohibiting minors in the gaming facility and age limits on service of alcoholic beverages as provided under applicable law. - 12.
 Issue identification cards or badges to those persons required to be licensed and require such cards or badges to be worn at all times while in the gaming facility. - 13.
 Review and monitor gaming facilities on the Reservation, issue certifications, and assure gaming facility compliance with any inspection and licensing requirements under federal or tribal law, and any applicable Gaming Compact. - 14.
-Carry out any requirements under tribal or federal law or applicable Gaming Compact for the protection of the health and safety of gaming facility patrons, guests, and employees, including requirements that gaming facilities meet building and safety codes duly adopted by the Tribe.
+Carry out any requirements under tribal or federal law or applicable Gaming Compact for the protection of the health and safety of gaming facility patrons, guests, and employees, including requirements that gaming facilities meet building and safety codes duly adopted by the Tribe. - 15.
+Monitor inspections by qualified building and safety experts to review and determine compliance with such requirements for gaming facility licensing and certification.